hiepph/chip8-emu/readme.md

 ## How to run

-+ Requirements: *SDL2* for interacting with the keyboard and render the display.
++ Requirements: *SDL2* for interacting with the keyboard and rendering the display.
 For Arch fellows: `pacman -S sdl2`

 + Build: `make`